-- (1) The Willard General Plan is designed to be a decision making tool as well as a general master plan for guiding future growth and development in Willard City.
+(1) The Willard General Plan is designed to be a decision making tool as well as a general master plan for guiding future growth and development in Willard City.
 It provides an officially adopted guide to future development for the City Council, Planning Commission, Board of Adjustment and other concerned governmental entities, committees, residents, property owners, business people and others interested in the future of Willard City.
 This General Plan updates the Willard Master Plan which was adopted in 1989 and has been in effect since that time.
-The General Plan updates, guides, builds on and ties together several other plans or projects that have been completed or are being completed, including: - (a) The Willard City General Plan (Formerly called Willard City Master Plan) and associated maps:
+The General Plan It directs updates, guides, builds on and ties together several other plans or projects that have been completed or are being completed, including:

-Land Use Map

-Road Master Plan Map

-Environmental Sensitivity Map

-- (b).
+- (a) The Willard City General Plan (Formerly called Willard City Master Plan) and its associated maps: - 1) Land Use Map - 2) Road Master Plan Map - 3) Environmental Sensitivity Map - (b).
 The Willard City Zoning Ordinance Zoning Districts Map - (c).
 The Willard City Subdivision Ordinance - (d).
-The Wastewater Facilities Management and Financial Plan Special Service District - (e).
+The Wastewater Facilities Management and Financial Plan Special Service District (are these two different documents?) - (e).
 The FEMA Flood Hazard and Flood Insurance Rate Map - (f).
 The Willard City Water System Master Plan (PLANNED)